JegZheng/truncated-diffusion-probabilistic-models/README.md

 ![motiv](assets/motiv.jpg)

+In the truncated diffusion probabilistic model, the implicit generative model (GAN) and diffusion models help each other to complete their own task.
+The diffusion process facilitate the training of GAN (with increasing T), and GAN helps the sampling efficiency of the diffusion model.
+Our recent paper also shows the diffusion process is able to stablize the training of GANs.
+Please refer to [Diffusion-GAN](https://arxiv.org/abs/2206.02262).

 ## About this repository
 The repo currently supports the training of truncated diffusion probabilistic models.
 The mainbody of the code is built and modified from [DDIM](https://github.com/ermongroup/ddim).